IBM/flow-compiler/HOWTO-FLOW.md

 ## Defining the Application Interface

 The first step of building the applicaton is defining its **gRPC** interface.
 This is done using the **Protocol Buffers Verson 3** language (see details [here](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).)
+Note that there are some restrictions in how the accepted gRPC definitions.

 As an example we will build a tokenizer application that combines the output from two other services: one that splits a string around white-space and one that identifies if a string is all white space or all punctuation and returns a corresponding label.